awsdocs/aws-codedeploy-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Customer\-managed policy examples<a name="customer-managed-policies"></a>

-In this section, you can find example user policies that grant permissions for various CodeDeploy actions\.
+In this section, you can find example policies that grant permissions for various CodeDeploy actions\.
 These policies work when you are using the CodeDeploy API, AWS SDKs, or the AWS CLI\.
 You must grant additional permissions for actions you perform in the console\.
 To learn more about granting console permissions, see [Using the CodeDeploy console](#security_iam_id-based-policy-examples-console) \.